-Throughout the College, good behavior is promoted at all times.
-Our College believes that it is important to acknowledge and reward in a positive way those who demonstrate a high level of co-operation and good behavior.
-We endeavor to raise students' self-esteem by using praise to encourage and acknowledge positive actions and attitudes.
-Staff should seek every reasonable opportunity to praise students and, where appropriate, reward them for good behavior and good work.
-Care should be taken to affirm students whose behavior is "always good".
-They should not feel that the occasional badly-behaved child is praised for improved behavior whilst their own consistent efforts go unmentioned or unrewarded.
+Throughout the College, good behaviour is promoted at all times.
+Our college believes that it is important to acknowledge and reward in a positive way those who demonstrate a high level of co-operation and good behaviour.
+We endeavour to raise students' self-esteem by using praise to encourage and acknowledge positive actions and attitudes.
+Staff should seek every reasonable opportunity to praise students and, where appropriate, reward them for good behaviour and good work.
+Care should be taken to affirm students whose behaviour is "always good".
+They should not feel that the occasional badly-behaved child is praised for improved behaviour whilst their own consistent efforts go unmentioned or unrewarded.

-Abbey College staff reward good behavior with Merit Points.
+Abbey College staff reward good behaviour with Merit Points.
 For further details please see the Rewarding Good Behaviour Policy.